 - September 18, 2017: Allowed to move into new condo

 - September 21, 2017: Received official keys and package for new condo and new Thai “Blue Book”

 Now, on to You

 Now that Steve has shared his experienced with buying a condo on Sukhumvit Road in Bangkok, consider sharing your own experience.
-If you’ve been through a process in Thailand that could benefit our readers, send me an email with your story idea.
+If you’ve been through a process in Thailand that could benefit our readers, contact us with your story idea.
 All names are changed to respect the privacy of our readers.